dasch-swiss/dsp-docs/docs/user-guide/data.md

 ### Annotate and connect your data (sources and/or metadata)
 &#9888; *NOT YET IMPLEMENTED*

-A main feature of the flexible data storage that Knora App uses is the possibility to annotate and link sources and their metadata.
+A main feature of the flexible data storage that DSP-APP uses is the possibility to annotate and link sources and their metadata.
 An annotation can be a small note about a date like "Not sure about the birthdate of this person.
 There's another date mentioned in the source XYZ".
 Inside the note, it will be possible to link to another source.

-Links in Knora App are always bi-directional.
+Links in DSP-APP are always bi-directional.
 If you link source A with source B, then source B knows about this connection.
 If you find source B, you have the connection to source A as well.

 ---